-

 (Three-page maximum)

-State the objectives of the proposed research training program and summarize the approach, originality and novelty, as well as the expected significance of the proposed program.
 Describe the technical and professional skills training and the mobility experiences that will be offered to the trainees.
 Please refer to the CREATE program description for more information on professional and technical skills training and mobility experiences.
-Briefly indicate the type of research that the trainees will be involved in during the program.
-Your proposal must describe how the proposed approach, including the role of mentoring, would better prepare students and/or postdoctoral fellows for their future careers in industry, government or, to a lesser extent, academia.
-In addition, the proposal should indicate how these stakeholders, as future employers, will be involved in guiding the training program.
-A description of the potential employers and a qualitative assessment of the job prospects for the trainees should be included.
+Your proposal must describe how the training program, including the role of mentoring, will better prepare students and/or postdoctoral researchers for their future careers.
+Applicants are encouraged to take advantage of Mitacs programs that support internships in industry and to increase opportunities for student training and engagement.

 Because CREATE initiatives are not renewable, previous CREATE grantees and co-grantees must clearly describe how this application differs from those previously funded in terms of participants, training approach, theme and subject matter.